DarkEnergyScienceCollaboration/2pt_validation/README.md

 https://github.com/DarkEnergyScienceCollaboration/2pt_validation -- this repo that contains various glues between CoLoRe and fastcat, etc.

+**Before anything else:** if you're planning on using this repo, it's highly recommendable to read doc/Cookbook.md in detail rather than anything else!

 To see how this works in action, look at the following ipython notebook,